gmcastil/6502/scripts/README.md

-The typical use case is to run one of the shell scripts, which sets up some environmental variables, creates temporary directories, and then calls Vivado in batch mode with various parameters and fires off a TCL script.
+The typical use case is to run one of the shell scripts, which sets up some environmental variables, creates temporary directories, and then calls Vivado in batch mode with various parameters and fires off a Tcl script.

 ## Generating an Initial Memory Array
 Development of the MOS 6502 processor commonly needs a memory artifact of some